Garibaldi (fish): Description

-Garibaldi are deep-bodied, or laterally compressed fish, covered in coarse scales.
+Garibaldi are deep-bodied or laterally compressed fish, and covered in coarse scales.
 They have a single dorsal fin with about 12 spines and 16 rays.
-Adult fish in this species are uniformly bright orange in color.
-It is the largest member of the damselfish family and can grow up to 35.6 cm (35.6 cm) in length.
-Among Garibaldi there is a sexual size dimorphism, with adult males growing, on average, 25mm (25 mm) larger than females,—an unusual trait for damselfish species and other marine fish in southern California, where typically adult females are larger.
+Adult fish of this species are uniformly bright orange in color.
+It is the largest member of the damselfish family growing up to 35.6 cm (35.6 cm) in length.
+Among Garibaldi there is a sexual size dimorphism, with average adult males measuring 25mm (25 mm) larger than females,—an unusual trait for damselfish species and other marine fish in southern California, where typically adult females are larger.

-Juveniles are a deeper, more reddish shade of orange than adults and are covered in many small iridescent blue stripes and spots, which they gradually lose as they become adults.
+Juveniles are a deeper, more reddish shade of orange than adults.
+They are covered in many small iridescent blue stripes and spots, which they gradually lose as they become adults.
 Their tail (caudal fin) and dorsal fins are more translucent compared to their adult counterparts.